ollie-ztz/Continue_Tuning/documents/common_paper_questions.md

     4. **Enabling precision medicine for various downstream applications.**
     We showcased one of the most pressing applications—early detection and localization of pancreatic cancer, an extremely deadly disease, with a 5-year relative survival rate of only 12% in the United States.
 The AI trained on a large, private dataset at Johns Hopkins Hospital (JHH), performed arguably higher than typical radiologists [[Xia et al., medRxiv 2022](https://www.medrxiv.org/content/10.1101/2022.09.24.22280071v1)].
 But this AI model and annotated dataset were inaccessible due to the many policies.
 Now, our paper demonstrated that using AbdomenAtlas-8K (100% made up of publicly accessible CT volumes), AI can achieve similar performance when directly tested on the JHH dataset (see Table 2).
 This study is a concrete demonstration of how AbdomenAtlas-8K can be used to train AI models that can be generalized to many CT volumes from novel hospitals and be adapted to address a range of clinical problems.

     [Follow-up Plans] Upon the dataset's release, we aim to host international competitions in 2024, addressing the challenges in multi-organ and multi-tumor segmentation at scale via platforms such as MICCAI/RSNA/Grand Challenge.
-Additionally, we are in the process of launching special issues about scaling datasets, annotations, and algorithms in leading medical imaging journals such as MEDIA and TMI.

 * **Q: It was not immediately clear to that the proposed labels offered more accurate information over existing labels.**